 By the end of class, you will be able to:

-Topic: Choose a Canadian author
+Topic: Choose a Canadian author from the list on your assignment sheet

 Works Cited: MLA 9th edition